front-end-intermediate/Hooks/README.md

 Passing no 2nd argument causes the useEffect to run every render.
 Then, when it runs, it fetches the data and later updates the state.
 Once the state is updated, the component re-renders, which triggers the useEffect again.

-Re-fetch When Data Changes
+### Refetch When Data Changes

-Let’s expand on the example to cover another common problem: how to re-fetch data when some- thing changes, like a user ID, or in this case, the name of the subreddit.
+Expand the example to cover another common problem: how to re-fetch data when something changes, in this case, the name of the subreddit.

-First we’ll change the Reddit component to accept the subreddit as a prop, fetch the data based on that subreddit, and only re-run the effect when the prop changes:
+Change the Reddit component to accept the subreddit as a prop, fetch the data based on that subreddit, and only re-run the effect when the prop changes:

 ```js
 import React, { useEffect, useState, useRef } from "react";